taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/00-mobx.md

 ### Actions

 As mentioned, the state can be mutated directly in MobX.
 But a handful of people would argue that it is a bad practice.
-It couples the state mutation to close to the view layer when you start to mutate the state directly in an `onClick` handler.
+It couples the state mutation too close to the view layer when you start to mutate the state directly in a `onClick` handler.
 Therefore, you can use MobX actions to decouple the state update and keep your state updates at one place.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~